rajedan/NITSpringLearning/AnnotationAutowiring/src/main/java/com/autowiring/autowired/README.md

 		return new Employee();
 	}
 ```
-In the above example, first bean ``public Department department()`` is consdered and rest are ignored by Spring.
+In the above example, first bean ``public Department department()`` is considered and rest are ignored by Spring.